 Cellulose insulation is designed to insulate a home or office from heat and cold – not provide soundproofing.
 While any building insulation will provide a little sound reduction from outside noises, cellulose insulation is no more a soundproofing element than shingles or siding.
 Further, this option is costly to install and involves actually drilling holes in the walls to blow insulation inside – an expensive and messy option for something that doesn’t work to block sound!
 Unless you are building a special room in your home, or remodeling for renting, choose your insulation based on heating and cooling needs – not necessarily soundproofing.

 #4 – Egg Crates

 These foam layers are often used in cardboard packaging or seen as mattress covers.
 They do not, however, provide soundproofing.
-This low density foam does little to absorb sound, even in the mid-range.
+This low-density foam does little to absorb sound, even in the mid-range.
 The porous material simply lets sound move through it – a benefit in packing where crushing pressure is cushioned by the space in the material.
 This feature, however, is a detriment to soundproofing.
-Don’t be fooled that the ridges and valleys in egg crates look similar to acoustic and soundproofing tiles.
-This highly flammable material can even be dangerous so avoid it for your soundproofing project.
+Don’t be fooled that the ridges and valleys in egg crates look similar to acoustic foam panels and soundproofing tiles.
+Regular egg crate foam is highly flammable material can even be dangerous so avoid it for your soundproofing project.

 #5 – Foam Rubber

 The material used on your mouse pad or yoga mat doesn’t work to soundproof your room either.
 Soundproofing materials work only in part because of their composition and in part because of their design elements, designed to disrupt and absorb sound waves.
 Sticking up yoga mats to the wall – no matter the color – will do nothing to soundproof your room.
 Further, the expense of lining a room in foam rubber could easily yield effective soundproofing solutions that would work much more effectively.

 #6 – Carpet or Mattresses on the Wall